Bonnanaro culture: Description

 Bonnanaro sites, mostly burials, are scattered throughout Sardinian territory, with a higher concentration in the mining regions of Nurra and Sulcis-Iglesiente and in the Campidano.
 Ceramics were smooth and linear without decorations and characterized by handles.
 Numbers of metal objects increased and the first swords of arsenical bronze appeared.

+Metal objects may have been partly imported from continental Europe.
+Copper awls found in the necropolis of Anghelu Ruju show a chemical composition similar to that of artifacts from the Remedello area, in Lombardy.
+Other imports may be represented by necklaces with deer teeth, found at various sites in the southern Campidano, which show similarities with contemporary ones from the Veneto region, and by an El Argar-type sword from southern Sardinia.

 Only four settlements of this culture are known: Su Campu Lontanu Florinas, Sa Turricula Muros, Costa Tana Bonarcado and Abiti Teti.
 The houses had a base of masonry while the roof was made of wood and branches.

 It is still uncertain whether the first "protonuraghi" or "pseudonuraghi" were built at this time, or in the successive Sub-Bonnanaro culture (or Bonnanaro B) of the Middle Bronze Age (1600–1330 BC), although C14 on organic finds from the Protonuraghe Bruncu Madugui (Gesturi) suggest that it was built sometime around 1820 BC.
 The Proto-Nuraghi were megalithic edifices which are considered the precursors of the classic Nuraghi.
 They are horizontal buildings characterized by a long corridor with rooms and cells.

 The Bonnanaro grave typologies include the domus de janas, caves, cists and allée couvertes.